simonhw/campsite-bookings/README.md

 ![No bookings paragraphs](static/images/readme/no-bookings.png)

 ### Managing Bookings
 For a staff user, all bookings can be managed by navigating to the `manage_bookings.html` page.
-Here a list of all bookings is displayed, with the booking card having a slightly different format to that seen in the `user_bookings.html` page.
+Here a list of all bookings is displayed along with the login status of the user, with the booking card having a slightly different format to that seen in the `user_bookings.html` page.
 Each booking card has the user's name or username displayed at the top and all relevant booking details are listed below it.
 The same options of editing and deleting bookings are afforded to the staff user here, but the wording is changed from "Edit" to "Manage".
-There is currently no functionality implemented for a user to edit their account details and add their first and last names; when this is the case, their username is displayed on the card instead of their first and last name.
-The staff user is also not limited when choosing to manage or delete a booking that is within 48 hours.
+There is currently no functionality implemented for a user to edit their account details and add their first and last names; in these cases, their username is displayed on the card instead of their first and last name.
+There are no limitations on managing or deleting bookings within the next 48 hours for the staff user on this page.

 ![Manage bookings page](static/images/readme/manage-bookings.png)
 ![Manage bookings page](static/images/readme/manage-bookings-2.png)